Behind John Wall's Hopeful NBA Comeback, Black Fatherhood Journey

 "I get both of both worlds," Wall said.
 "I mean, they both got different personalities. ...
 They’re growing into their own.
 That’s the most exciting thing for me."

 "His kids love him, and he loves them," Oliver said.
 "What I also realized is that we all fight, wrestle and love in physical ways, which I've done with my boys for their entire life.
-To see him do that — see other people do that — I just thought it was a ton of fun, because the kids loved it."
+To see him do that — see other people do that — I just thought it was a ton of fun, because the kids loved it.

 "They just have a really fun relationship."

-And Oliver hadn't ever met Wall prior.
+Oliver hadn't even met Wall prior.

 "I didn't know John," Oliver said.
 "But (I'd seen) him be really vocal and intentional when talking about fatherhood ...
 I saw the way that (he) was showcasing his love for his kids, and for me, that's what it's about.
 It's finding people who care, not about celebrities or followers."

 Wall happened to meet both criteria, though the one regarding fame was far from a hard requirement.
-He just saw the opportunity at hand to shed light on Black fatherhood in all of its beauty, rather than what it'd been made out to be by society.

 That's why accepting Oliver's invite was a no-brainer.

-“I said 'Hell yeah',” Wall recounted.
+“I said: 'Hell yeah,'" Wall recounted.
 "I don’t think you can pass on an opportunity like this. ... but I’m not doing it for the cameras or the image (it paints of me).
 I’m doing it because our kids need it.”

-“I want my kids to be able to say, 'Oh, he tried.
+“I want my kids to be able to say: 'Oh, he tried.
 He gave everything he had.'"
 Wall said.
 "A lot of kids don’t get that.
-Some kids miss out on their father’s being there.
+Some kids miss out on their fathers being there."

-And life, as he knew it, also included his father being imprisoned.
+Life, as he knew it, also included his father being imprisoned.

 "You never got the chance to see me play basketball at any level," he wrote.
 "In fact, we never had a chance to play catch like fathers and sons do, and you were barely around when I took my first steps.